sstelfox/stelfox.net/content/projects/hive/pages/security-model.md

 Data flowing through the system carries a trust level based on its origin.
 External network responses, raw user input, and output from untrusted agents all enter at a low trust level.
 As data moves through the pipeline, its trust level reflects the least trusted source that contributed to it.
 When two pieces of data combine, the result inherits the lower trust level.

 Some operations can mechanically increase trust.
-Parsing structured data, validating against a known schema, or sanitizing content through well-defined transformations produce output that can be tagged with an updated trust level.
+Parsing structured data, validating against a known schema, or sanitizing content through well-defined transformations produce output that can be tagged with a higher trust level.
 This isn't automatic promotion.
 The operation itself has to be one the system recognizes as genuinely reducing risk.
 A JSON parser that successfully extracts a known field produces more trustworthy output than the raw HTTP response it came from.

 Before data reaches a sensitive operation (a "sink"), the system checks whether the data's trust level meets the minimum threshold for that destination.
 Shell execution requires high trust.
 Network requests that could carry secrets require high trust.
 Inter-agent messages have their own thresholds.
 Violations produce clear errors identifying the data source, its trust level, and why the destination rejected it.